10DLC Campaign Registration

 If any fields in the verification form are incomplete or proof of consent (opt-in) is not provided, we cannot process your request.

-You can reference our 10DLC Campaign Form Help guide for a further explanation for the form's fields and examples.
-If you are not sure how to complete the form, please contact us at support@talkroute.com before submitting.
+You can reference our 10DLC Requirements article for a further explanation of what is needed.
+If you are not sure how to complete the 10DLC form, please contact us at support@talkroute.com before submitting.

 Terms & Conditions and Privacy Policy